 Another good way to raise your profile is to enter your company for various awards.
 For example, shortly after I started working here at WordStream, I helped Larry write a submission for the MITX awards, a technology competition local to New England, and we ended up winning a "Promise Award."
 The submission process for these awards is often heavy on the verbal side, so it's helpful to have a writer on hand to craft your messaging.
 Awards are a great vote of confidence to bring to investors and to show off on your website as a symbol of trust.

 Despite what you've heard/hoped, email isn't dead.
-Email campaigns are still an effective form of marketing – but their effectiveness depends on the quality of the writing.
+Email campaigns are still an effective form of startup marketing – but their effectiveness depends on the quality of the writing.
 Strong subject lines drive open rates, and strong copy and calls to action drive clicks and conversions.
 Find a writer who believes in testing and analytics – when it comes to marketing, "good writing" is what works with your audience.